ChatGPT Review 2026: Features, Pricing & Honest Verdict

 API pricing: $10 per million input tokens and $30 per million output tokens.
 Claude's API is more expensive ($15 input / $75 output per million tokens), while Gemini's API is dramatically cheaper ($1.25 input / $5 output).
 For developers building applications, Gemini's API pricing is far more cost-effective unless ChatGPT's specific capabilities or ecosystem integrations are required.

-If you're already paying for ChatGPT Plus plus Claude Pro, consider that Perspective AI gives you access to ChatGPT, Claude, Gemini, and 10+ other models in a single app — replacing $60+ per month in separate subscriptions with one unified platform.
+If you're already paying for ChatGPT Plus plus Claude Pro, consider that Perspective AI gives you access to ChatGPT, Claude, and Gemini in a single app, replacing $60+ per month in separate subscriptions with one unified platform.
 For users who regularly switch between models for different tasks, this is a significant cost reduction.

 - Creative professionals who benefit from built-in DALL-E 3 image generation alongside text generation in one subscription.